Ddenobrega/dotfiles/arch_linux/README.md

 ## Install Dependencies

-- Yay Required or you can use the aur or whatever helper you use ` yay -S matcha-gtk-theme dunst nerd-fonts-jetbrains-mono i3-gaps picom zsh starship zsh-syntax-highlighting`
+- Yay Required or you can use the aur or whatever helper you use ` yay -S shell-color-scripts matcha-gtk-theme dunst nerd-fonts-jetbrains-mono i3-gaps picom zsh starship zsh-syntax-highlighting`

 ## Optional Additions